 Some people think that it is easy to tell if you have termites.
 This is a disastrous misconception.
 The reason this myth exists probably comes from a time when people had bear-earth basements and root cellars dug directly into the ground.
 Termites would have been easy to see back then.
 Today, termites do most of their damage behind sealed off walls and under the subflooring.
 You can’t see them.
 You can’t hear them.
 You can’t even tell they are there unless you hire a professional to do a thorough inspection.
 That is why professionals recommend annual inspections to ensure that termites do not become a problem.

 The fact of the matter is, people who don't have regular inspections won't know they have termites until something else goes wrong that causes them to cut into the drywall.
 You might have a pipe break, and upon cutting into the wall, find your house is two termite chomps away from being condemned.
 It has been estimated that termites cause several billions of dollars in damage every year in the United States alone.
 Most of this damage is being done clandestinely.
-It is damage that can easily be avoided by calling in the experts to look for signs of an active termite infestation.
+It is damage that can easily be avoided by calling in the experts to look for signs of an active termite infestation in your South Bend home.

 Myth #3: Termites Eat Right Through Concrete